|

 Dry vs. Wet

 A wet bar is defined as having a sink with running water.
-A dry bar is a simple counter area typically with a beverage center and no running water or sink.
-Which option is better comes down to which makes the most sense in your space and what you intend to use the kitchenette for.
+A dry bar is a simple counter area, typically with a beverage center and no running water or sink.
+Which option is better depends on what makes the most sense in your space and what you intend to use the kitchenette for.

 Lighting

 The lighting plan encompasses far more than the kitchenette area.
-In the big picture, the lighting needs to fit in with the aesthetic and ambiance you plan to set for the entire basement space.
-But you do want to make sure you have appropriate lighting to meet the functionality of activities you may be performing at the kitchenette.
+In the big picture, the lighting must fit in with the aesthetic and ambiance you plan to set for the basement space.
+However, you do want to make sure you have appropriate lighting to meet the functionality of activities you may be performing at the kitchenette.
 On a more practical note, you can always include under-cabinet lights on cabinet uppers to help illuminate any work areas.

 Kitchenette Design Tips